 Because everybody loves an under-duck!
 One of the original Disney characters, Donald has been in constant competition with the more popular Mickey Mouse his whole life.
 His continual failings and quirky quack voice made us giggle, even if it was odd that he only dressed from the waist up.

-Tell us which famous bird you’d most like to meet, or for more information about our birds of prey experiences, take a look on our main site.
+Which famous bird would you most like to meet?
+Check our website for information about our birds of prey experiences.